CervidSunset/CervidSunset.github.io/README.md

           this.state = 'bite';
           this.fishText.setAttribute('value', '!!
 BITE !!
 REEL IT IN NOW!');

-          // Dynamically calculate the dip animation based on floor height let dipY = this.targetPos.y - 0.1;
+          let dipY = this.targetPos.y - 0.1;
           this.bobber.setAttribute('animation', `property: position; to: ${this.targetPos.x} ${dipY} ${this.targetPos.z}; dur: 200; loops: 5; dir: alternate`);